By Jordan Whitfield 1 min read

 The pre-flop phase is foundational to successful tournament play.
 Proper hand selection and position awareness can set the tone for the hand's outcome.
 Here are key considerations for Pre-Flop Strategy:

-• Starting Hands Selection: Focus on strong, playable hands such as high pairs (AA, KK, QQ, JJ), Suited Connectors, and high card combinations.
+• Starting Hands Selection: Focus on strong, playable hands such as high pairs (AA, KK, QQ, JJ), Suited Connectors, and high card Combinations.

-• Position Play: Play tighter from early positions and loosen up in late positions to capitalize on informational advantages.
+• Position Play: Play tighter from Early Positions and loosen up in late positions to capitalize on informational advantages.

 • Open Raising and Limping: Generally, opening with raises is preferred, with limping reserved for specific situations or deep stacks.